 The genus Spiniferites Mantell 1850, currently encompassing 142 species (Fensome et al., 2008), is renowned for the difficulty in distinguishing different species, often with species morphology intergrading between each other (Mertens et al. this volume).
 Furthermore, the cyst-theca relationship of many species remains unclear (e.g. Rochon et al. 2009).

 Reid (1972, 1974, 1977) studied dinoflagellate cyst assemblages from estuaries around the British Isles (Figure 1).
 The assemblages were recovered from surface sediments and included 11 species belonging to the genus Spiniferites (Mantell 1850).
 Four species were considered new to science and formally described in Reid (1974): Spiniferites belerius, Spiniferites delicatus, Spiniferites elongatus and Spiniferites lazus.
 The other Spiniferites species recovered and documented by Reid (1974) included Spiniferites bentorii (Rossignol 1964) Wall & Dale 1970, Spiniferites bulloideus (Deflandre & Cookson 1955) Sarjeant 1970, Spiniferites hyperacanthus (Deflandre & Cookson 1955) Cookson & Eisenack 1974, Spiniferites membranaceus (Rossignol 1964) Sarjeant 1970, Spiniferites mirabilis (Rossignol 1964) Sarjeant 1970, Spiniferites pachydermus (Rossignol 1964) Reid 1974 and Spiniferites ramuliferus (Deflandre 1937) Reid 1974.
 Reid (1974) transferred the latter species from Achomosphaera, and it is now considered synonymous with Achomosphaera ramosasimilis (see Mertens et al. this volume).
-In this study, the holotypes of two of the four new Spiniferites species defined by Reid (1974), S. delicatus and S. elongatus, were re-examined and re-photographed.
+In this study, the holotypes of two of the four new Spiniferites species defined by Reid (1974), Spiniferites delicatus and Spiniferites elongatus, were re-examined and re-photographed.
 Newly processed sediment samples from topotype localities allowed further observations to elucidate the morphology of the species and document them with new photomicrographs.

-In addition to the taxonomic re-evaluation, the composition of several Spiniferites species’ cyst walls, including three of the species described by Reid (1974), S. belerius, S. delicatus, and S. elongatus, were measured and analyzed using micro-Fourier transform infrared (FTIR) spectroscopy.
+In addition to the taxonomic re-evaluation, the composition of several Spiniferites species’ cyst walls, including three of the species described by Reid (1974), Spiniferites belerius, Spiniferites delicatus, and Spiniferites elongatus, were measured and analyzed using micro-Fourier transform infrared (FTIR) spectroscopy.
 Micro-FTIR is a widely used technique for the evaluation of biopolymers (Olcott-Marshall & Marshall 2015, and references therein) and has been successfully used in the geochemical analysis of both fossil (e.g., Versteegh et al. 2007, Bogus et al. 2012) and recent (e.g., Kokinos et al. 1998; Versteegh et al. 2012; Bogus et al. 2014; Mertens et al. 2015a, 2015b, this volume) dinoflagellate cysts.

 Dinoflagellate cyst walls are composed of dinosporin, suggested to be a complex carbohydrate-based biomacromolecule.
 Dinosporin was initially described as such based on FTIR and pyrolysis gas chromatography-mass spectrometry of Lingulodinium machaerophorum from culture and surface sediments (Versteegh et al. 2012); additional analyses suggested that considerable differences in composition between species of the same genus are possible (Bogus et al. 2012).
 Thus, it appears phylogeny could be a factor contributing to dinosporin compositional differences.
 However, this suggestion is limited by the fact that species from different genera, environmental conditions (surface waters and post-depositional) and regions have primarily been compared (e.g., Bogus et al. 2014).
 These other factors seemingly influence the dinosporin composition (e.g., Bogus et al. 2014; Mertens et al. 2015a, 2015b, this volume), a finding consistent with the fact that dinoflagellate cyst morphology as well can vary with differing environmental conditions (e.g., Ellegaard 2000; Lewis et al. 2001; Ellegaard et al. 2002; Zonneveld & Susek 2007; Mertens et al. 2009).